Ashleigh Neal, DPT

 My passion and experience lies in the orthopedic setting where I utilize my skills in the treatment of simple and complex orthopedic pathologies of the spine and extremities, chronic pain, sports specific injuries, and post-surgical rehabilitation.
+I also treat dysfunctions related to the vestibular system and work with patients following concussion related injuries.
 I strongly believe that in order to fully address a patient’s problem at hand, I not only must address their pain, but also the source of their pain and what a patient may be doing to contribute to their dysfunction.
-I utilize a large variety of patient specific treatment approaches including neuromuscular re-education, PNF, muscle energy techniques, manual therapy, therapeutic exercise, modalities, and home exercise programs in order to assist each patient in attaining their individual goals.
-I also treat mild vestibular disorders such as BPPV.
+I utilize a large variety of patient specific treatment approaches including neuromuscular re-education, PNF, muscle energy techniques, manual therapy, therapeutic exercise, Functional Dry Needling, Kinesiotaping, modalities, and home exercise programs in order to assist each patient in attaining their individual goals.

 I have taken a particular interest in post-partum health for mothers.
 I participated in a research study that examined the effectiveness of instructional materials on self and health care behaviors and musculoskeletal dysfunctions of women following pregnancy and childbirth.
 My ongoing interest in this material has allowed me to observe and participate in a series of interactive and instructive classes designed specifically for mothers in search of restoring form and function after pregnancy and childbirth.